hildjj/project-shutdown/README.md

 ## Goals

-- Fewer people are suprised when your project stops working.
+- Fewer people are surprised when your project stops working.
 - You have the choice of spreading the word about *why* you are stopping your project, so that you might influence others might make similar choices.
 - You have the choice of making it easier or more difficult for someone else to fork the code and take over maintenance.
+- You have the choice of trying to remove your name from future forks of the project.
+This might not be possible in practice.
 - All decisions are explicit and documented.
 - There is recourse for the other parties in the discussion to change your mind.